 If you’re running a tow truck business, you may be impacted by new industry regulations.

-As part of the Towing Services Bill 2024, a range of towing industry reforms are being rolled out in a staged approach.
+As part of the Towing Services Act 2024, a range of towing industry reforms are being rolled out in a staged approach.
 The first stage of changes, which relates to capped fees and maximum charges, took affect on 10 January 2025.

 New requirements for tow truck businesses